kubedb/docs/docs/guides/qdrant/tls/configure-tls.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Configure TLS/SSL in Qdrant
+# Configure TLS in Qdrant

-`KubeDB` provides support for TLS/SSL encryption for `Qdrant`.
-This tutorial will show you how to use `KubeDB` to deploy a `Qdrant` database with TLS/SSL configuration.
+`KubeDB` provides support for TLS encryption for `Qdrant`.
+This tutorial will show you how to use `KubeDB` to deploy a `Qdrant` database with TLS configuration.

 ## Before You Begin